 Vasy Kafidoff

 Vasyl Kafidoff is a co-founder and CEO at WritingMetier.
-He is interested in education and the ways modern technology makes it easier.
-Vasy wants to bring awareness about new learning possibilities as an educational specialist.
-When not working, he’s found behind a drum kit.
+He is interested in education and how modern technology makes it more accessible.
+He wants to bring awareness about new learning possibilities as an educational specialist.
+When Vasy is not working, he’s found behind a drum kit.